 Alex leads the Alex Meixner Band which performs approximately 180 times a year across the country for venues ranging from intimate events and clubs to massive festivals.
 The Alex Meixner Band is a regular headliner at Wurstfest (New Braunfels, TX), German Fest (Milwaukee, WI), Musikfest (Bethlehem, PA), Plattduetsche Park (Franklin Square, NY), Creative Alliance (Baltimore, MD).

 Alex has performed on over 50 albums, including 17 as a leader or soloist.
 His performance with his Father on Canadian Polka King, Walter Ostanek’s, “Music and Friends” won a Grammy Award.
 His album Polka Freak Out, a collaboration with Bubba Hernandez, was nominated for a Grammy Award in 2007.
 He has also recorded with a vast number of diverse artists as a soloist or sideman including avant-garde accordionist/ composer- Guy Klucevsek, Grammy winners- Brave Combo, TexMex Rock icons- The Krayolas and Irish entertainer- Seamus Kennedy.
-His latest recording as a leader is “You Asked for It!”, a live concert DVD and CD of The Alex Meixner Band released in 2016.

 In 2015, Alex formed AM Management, a fully bonded and licensed talent agency that focuses on pairing the right entertainment for Oktoberfests and themed events, weddings, and corporate events.
 Alex personally handpicks the entertainment and assesses the opportunities to ensure the right fit.

 Alex is a formally trained educator with degrees from Ithaca College and the Pennsylvania State University.
 While on the road he is frequently booked for master classes, guest lecturing and as a clinician for schools, colleges, and private music schools.